johnisag/rust-build-a-blockchain/README.md

 # rust-build-a-blockchain
-web3dev build a blockchain with rust project
+build a blockchain with rust and polkadot sdk